 - 8.2.25 Programme Team is a delivery vehicle, reporting to and seeking guidance from Programme Group. - 8.2.26 Programme Team has had responsibility for the development and completion of this PBC and will have responsibility for delivering future business cases.
-It is chaired by the PM and comprises a number of Workstreams.
-The Programme Team Terms of Reference are provided at Appendix 15. - 8.2.27 Programme Team meets every two weeks and receives reports from the Workstream Leads.
+It is chaired by the PM (Paul Williams, Assistant Director of Strategic Planning) and comprises a number of Workstreams.
+Workstream Leads and Roles are set out in the table below.
+The Programme Team Terms of Reference are provided at Appendix 15. - 8.2.27 The Programme Team meets every two weeks and receives reports from the Workstream Leads.
 The table below describes the Workstreams and theirs Roles as they have applied during the development of the PBC.
 Workstream Terms of Reference are available on request and will be refreshed for future business case stages.

 Workstream Workstream Role Digital To develop plans to ensure the optimal use of technology and digital solutions are identified to support the development of the PBC and subsequent business cases in line with our vision of a Healthier Mid and West Wales.
-Communications and Engagement To act as a delivery vehicle for the development and completion of the communication and engagement activities required to support the PBC and subsequent business cases.
+Communications To act as a delivery vehicle for the development and completion of and Engagement the communication and engagement activities required to support the PBC and subsequent business cases.
 Land To support delivery of the land process, which includes identifying site options, facilitating the shortlisting process, managing public and stakeholder communication and engagement and assessing technical and legal requirements to identify a shortlist of sites.
-Finance and Workforce To provide direction, coordination and oversight to financial and workforce costings and plans and to collaborate with other design groups, directorates and enablers to ensure the detailed planning, engagement and implementation have a sound financial basis.

-Workstream Workstream Role To undertake the financial and workforce planning and monitoring required to support the agreed Capital Investment Programme.
+Finance and To provide direction, coordination and oversight to financial and Workforce workforce costings and plans and to collaborate with other design groups, directorates and enablers to ensure the detailed planning, engagement and implementation have a sound financial basis.
+To undertake the financial and workforce planning and monitoring required to support the agreed Capital Investment Programme.
 Transport To develop plans to address access, travel and transport in support of the preferred way forward identified in the PBC.
-Clinical/non- clinical Modelling To develop an activity modelling platform that will inform the PBC and subsequent business cases as the overall Health and Care Strategy is delivered.
+Clinical/non- To develop an activity modelling platform that will inform the PBC clinical and subsequent business cases as the overall Health and Care Modelling Strategy is delivered.
 To provide activity modelling information on the different scenarios/shortlisted options.
 To review the impact of pathway re-design work on the activity modelling scenarios.
 To review the impact of the social model for health on the activity modelling scenarios.

-- 8.2.28 All Workstream Leads are asked to consider the Well-being of Future Generations (Wales) Act (2015) five ways of working and seven well-being goals as part of their work. - 8.2.29 The Programme Team also hears reports from the University Health Board's estates, land and business case advisers. - 8.2.30 A typical agenda for a Programme Team meeting includes: - Review of Actions. - Workstream Leads' reports. - Review of the Risk Register.
+- 8.2.28 All Workstream Leads are asked to consider the Well-being of Future Generations (Wales) Act 2015 five ways of working and seven well-being goals as part of their work. - 8.2.29 The Programme Team also hears reports from the University Health Board's estates, land and business case advisers.

+- 8.2.30 A typical agenda for a Programme Team meeting includes:

+- review of Actions;

+- Workstream Leads' reports;

+- review of the Risk Register.